Disappearance of Susan Powell: Disappearance

-On the morning of December 6, 2009, Susan, Charles and Braden attended church services.
-A neighbor visited them at home in the afternoon, leaving at about 5:00 p.m.
+On the morning of December 6, 2009, Susan, Charles and Braden attended church.
+A neighbor visited them at home that afternoon, leaving at about 5:00 p.m.
 This was the last time Susan was seen by someone from outside the Powell household.

-At first, the entire Powell family was reported missing on December 7 by relatives.
-Joshua's mother, Terrica, and his sister, Jennifer Graves, went looking for them at their house shortly after being informed that the children had not been dropped off at daycare that morning.
-They called the police when they failed to make contact with Joshua and Susan.
-The police broke into the house, fearing that the family members were victims of carbon monoxide poisoning.
+At first, relatives reported the entire Powell family missing on December 7.
+Joshua's mother, Terrica, and his estranged sister, Jennifer Graves, went looking for them at their house shortly after being informed that the children had not been dropped off at daycare that morning.
+They called police after failing to make contact with Joshua or Susan.
+Police broke into the house, fearing the family were victims of carbon monoxide poisoning.
 They found no one inside, but noticed two box fans blowing at a wet spot on the couch.
-Susan did not show up at her job on December 7; her purse, wallet, and identification were all found at the house.
+Susan did not show up at her job on December 7; her purse, wallet and identification were all found inside the house.
 Her cell phone was later found in the family's only vehicle, a Chrysler Town & Country minivan, that Joshua had been using.

 Later that day, at about 5:00 p.m., Joshua returned home with the two boys and was taken to the police station for questioning.
-He claimed he had left Susan sleeping at home shortly after midnight on December 7, and had taken his boys on a camping trip to Simpson Springs in western Utah.
-Police visited Simpson Springs on December 10, but found no evidence of the campsite that Joshua had described.
+He claimed he had left Susan sleeping at home shortly after midnight on December 7 and had taken his sons on a camping trip to the Pony Express Trail in western Utah.
+Police visited that area on December 10, but found no evidence of the campsite that Joshua had described.
 They also found it suspicious that Joshua would take his young boys out camping in blizzard conditions after midnight when they were scheduled to go to daycare just hours later.
 Joshua had additionally not told his boss that he would not be coming into work that day, and explained to police it was because he had thought it was Sunday rather than Monday.

+After a second round of police interrogation on the evening of December 8, Joshua rented a car at Salt Lake City International Airport.
+His whereabouts after leaving the airport remain unknown.
+Around eighteen hours later, at about 4:00pm on December 9, he called his mother from a new phone while on Interstate 84 in Tremonton driving south towards Salt Lake City.
+He would later tell Jennifer Graves that he had been driving laps around the city, getting on and off freeways at random.
+Police would later discover that Joshua had placed an additional 807 miles on the odometer of his rental car.